safe-sky/atlas-standalone/README.md

 # Atlas stand-alone environment (test/demo)

-This repository contains a script and supporting files to easily get an Atlas instance up and running for testing and demo purposes.
+This repository contains Docker Compose configuration and supporting files to easily get an Atlas instance up and running for testing and demo purposes.

 ## Disclaimer